dslzuha/statuskit/README.md

 ### Netlify's Statement

-> [Netlify] doesn't currently have the staff to process such contributions.
+> [dslzuha] doesn't currently have the staff to process such contributions.

 ## Initial configuration